KSM-development/wst-backoffice/README.md

     ```
     docker volume prune
     ```

-* #### Cannot connect to the Postgres TODO OPINTA: remove
-    - add application-local.yml file to the resources.
-Ask your admin for the file.
-Properties should be defined inside
-        - db.db_wst.username
-        - db.db_wst.password
-    - if you run it in docker, also make sure you have .env file in the root of your project.
-Ask your admin for the file.
-System environment variables should be defined inside:
-        - POSTGRES_URL
-        - POSTGRES_USERNAME
-        - POSTGRES_PASSWORD

 * #### Where to get .env and application-credentials.yml files
     - ask your admin.
 The file is placed in the secured private wst-artifactory repo